radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/collector/04-components/target.md

 ### Group members target Example

-Active Directory add-on is a good example for collecting accounts, groups and groups members, it is available in Brainwave store.
+Active Directory add-on is a good example for collecting accounts, groups and groups members, it is available in RadiantOne Marketplace.

 ### Resolution of groups and accounts during data collection